rdmpage/ipni-names/README.md

 Hughes, M., Coyle, C., & Rubite, R. R. (2010, March).
 A REVISION OF BEGONIA SECTION DIPLOCLINIUM (BEGONIACEAE) ON THE PHILIPPINE ISLAND OF PALAWAN, INCLUDING FIVE NEW SPECIES.
 Edinburgh Journal of Botany.
 Cambridge University Press (CUP). doi:10.1017/s0960428609990266
 ```

+## Note on beta IPNI

+On 2018-01-19 I became aware of the [beta version of IPNI](http://beta.ipni.org) which looks nice and has a lot more DOI and BHL links.

 ## Progress

 Progress to date (numbers of IPNI Ids mapped to a bibliographic identifier).
 There are 1,625,067 names in the working copy of IPNI.